pact-foundation/pact_broker/README.md

 #### Container solutions

-You can use the [Pact Broker Docker container][docker] or [Terraform on AWS][terraform]
+You can use the [Pact Broker Docker image][docker] or [Terraform on AWS][terraform]

 #### Rolling your own

-* Are you sure you don't just want to use the [Pact Broker Docker container][docker] image?
+* Are you sure you don't just want to use the [Pact Broker Docker image][docker]?
 No Docker at your company yet?
 Ah well, keep reading.
 * Create a PostgreSQL (recommended) or MySQL (not recommended, see following note) database.
  * __Note:__ It is recommended to use __PostgreSQL__ as it will support JSON search features that are planned in the future, however MySQL the other [semi supported](https://github.com/pact-foundation/pact_broker/issues/33) database.
  * Check the [travis.yml][travisyml] file to make sure you're using the version of the database that we're currently running our tests against.